KS4Nguyen/zmqpp_pty/README.md

 	doxygen -u
 	doxygen

-And the resulting html [...]" can be found at
+And the resulting html [...]" can be found at:

 	docs/html/index.html